 The Economist Intelligence Unit shows that just 4.5 percent of the planet lives in a full democracy.
 Meanwhile, autocrats and dictators have been in the ascendancy, spurred on by a retreat in global American leadership in recent years.
 The premise of the Alliance of Democracies is to strengthen the spine of the world’s democracies, to encourage greater cooperation between nations who share common values, to counter spoilers and support those who wish to bring more democracy to their countries.
 As the world enters a period of technological revolution and disruption, we need to ensure tech is being used for benign purposes and that it enhances democratic processes.

 How are you funded?

-The AoD is a non-profit organisation funded by private sponsors and individuals.
-In addition, certain projects run under the Foundation’s umbrella are funded by several democratic governments, including the Government of Canada.
+The AoD is a non-profit organization funded by private sponsors, governments and individuals.
 In addition, the AoD is also supported by ‘in kind’ donations.

 How do you spend your money?

 The Alliance’s funds are spent on a small Secretariat that delivers on the program initiatives, and organises the Copenhagen Democracy Summit.
 Program initiatives include the Democracy Tech Entrepreneur Fellowship Program which seeks to equip Democracy Tech entrepreneurs from emerging democracies with the know-how of starting and scaling successful, democratically driven ventures, our Transatlantic Commission on Election Integrity, and additional programming around democracy promotion.